Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Percy Bysshe Shelley lived a chaotic, nomadic life but managed to produce poetry and pamphlets for most of his adult years.
 He eventually married Mary Wollstonecraft Godwin, the daughter of philosopher William Godwin, and eloped with her to Europe, living in a circle of artistic friends and lovers which included for a time Lord Byron.

 It was during this time that Shelley died at the age of 29 when his boat sank in a storm in the Gulf of Spezia, Italy.
-Atheist, pacifist and vegetarian, he was mourned by his close friends but back in England he was seen as an agitator.
+Atheist, pacifist and vegetarian, he was mourned by his close friends but back in England lacked support because he was seen as an agitator.

 His wide ranging poetry lives on.
 A sensitive nature poet, he wrote the oft quoted To a Skylark and The Flower That Smiles Today but he could pen political verse too, notably England in 1819.